+These buttery Homemade Dinner Rolls are so light, so fluffy, with SO much heavenly buttery goodness.
+Who needs dinner when you’ve got these dinner rolls??
+I could eat the whole batch.
 My Aunt Shirley is basically the baking queen.
 This is her famous dinner roll recipe!
-So light, so fluffy, SO much heavenly buttery goodness.
-Who needs dinner when you’ve got these dinner rolls??
-I could eat the whole batch.
+Originally published June 14, 2016.

 We’ve got all KINDS of buns going on today.
 Not just the yeasty kind…